atewari-bot/bank-marketing-campaign/README.md

 ## Business Understanding

 There are two main approaches for enterprises to promote products and/or services: through mass campaigns, targeting general indiscriminate public or directed marketing, targeting a specific set of contacts.
-Data from a Portuguese bank that used its own contact-center to do directed marketing campaigns.
+Data is from a Portuguese bank that used its own contact-center to do directed marketing campaigns.

                             [Start Campaign]
                                   |